dzhulbars/projects/README.md

-# projects
-this repository contains projects that I have done
+#this repository contains projects that I have done